-In Panels B and C of Figure 9, we explore whether the gap between ASEC and DER earnings inequality is due to nonresponse (Panel B) or due to differences in measurement of earnings, including topcoding (Panel C).
-Panel B shows three series-the ASEC inclusive of nonrespondents; the DER for linked respondents and nonrespondents (and ASEC for nonlinked); and a hybrid DER measure that uses DER earnings for linked nonrespondents and ASEC earnings for respondents (and ASEC for the nonlinked).
+for the nonlinked).
 In all cases the sample size is held constant by using the ASEC for the nonlinked, whether a respondent or nonrespondent.
 Here we see that the hybrid measure produces a Gini level roughly one-third to halfway between the pure ASEC and DER measures.
 Comparing the hybrid measures to the pure ASEC measures supports the conclusion that nonrandom, nonresponse bias (NMAR) causes an understatement in the level and trend in earnings inequality based solely on ASEC.

 Panel C presents the original ASEC and DER series, along with two additional series.
-In one series the DER is used only for topcoded ASEC values with a DER link, and in the other series we replace the ASEC with the DER for workers in the top half but not bottom half of the ASEC earnings distribution, regardless of imputation or topcode status.
-The former case is of interest because the full ASEC and DER groups include a convolution of nonrespondents and topcoded workers, and thus it is less obvious what direct role the topcode in the internal ASEC plays vis-à-vis administrative tax data.
-The latter case is of interest because the DER does not capture earnings off-the-book, and thus the higher level of inequality observed in the DER might be an artifact of underreported earnings in the lower half of the distribution.
-The results in Panel C demonstrate that topcoded earnings alone in the internal ASEC are not the primary cause of the gap in inequality estimates from tax data in the DER versus ASEC survey data.
-The DER-only series shows substantially higher and (to a lesser extent) rising inequality as compared to ASEC earnings with DER replacing ASEC topcodes.
+In one series the DER is used only for top-coded ASEC values with a DER link, and in the other series we replace the ASEC with the DER for workers in the top half but not bottom half of the ASEC earnings distribution, regardless of imputation or top-code status.
+The former case is of interest because the full ASEC and DER groups include a convolution of nonrespondents and top-coded workers, and thus it is less obvious what direct role the top code in the internal ASEC plays vis-àvis administrative tax data.
+The latter case is of interest because the DER does not capture off-the-book earnings, and thus the higher level of inequality observed in the DER might be an artifact of underreported earnings in the lower half of the distribution.
+The results in panel C demonstrate that top-coded earnings alone in the internal ASEC are not the primary cause of the gap in inequality estimates from tax data in the DER versus ASEC survey data.
+The DER-only series shows substantially higher and (to a lesser extent) rising inequality as compared to ASEC earnings with DER replacing ASEC top codes.
 In addition, the majority of the gap between the DER and ASEC earnings inequality arises from earnings in the upper half of the ASEC distribution, and not from off-the-books underreporting in the lower half.
 This conclusion is based on the minimal differences between the DER-only series and the hybrid ASEC-DER series with DER earnings replacing the ASEC in the top half of the ASEC distribution.
 ASEC measures of inequality tend to understate inequality because the Census hot deck (owing to nonresponse bias) imputes earnings for nonrespondents that are too high in the left tail and too low in the right tail.

-6. Recommendations for Users of Public ASEC
+VI.
+Recommendations for Users of Public ASEC